BlokasLabs/pisound-docs/Home.md

 If you don't have any Linux OS running on your Raspberry Pi, we suggest starting with [Raspbian](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).

-[Power your Raspberry Pi up](#power-supply) and install the driver by running the below commands in a terminal window:
+[[Power your Raspberry Pi up|Specs#power-supply]] and install the driver by running the below commands in a terminal window:

 ```bash
 wget http://blokas.io/pisound/install-pisound.sh -O install-pisound.sh